lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

 The variable `localJointMatrix` stores the transformation matrix for the joint that occupies the position “i” for the current frame.
 The `invJointMatrix` holds the inverse transformation matrix for the joint that occupies the position “i” for the binding pose.
-We store the result of multiplying the `localJointMatrix` by the  invJointMatrix.
+We store the result of multiplying the `localJointMatrix` by the `invJointMatrix`.
 This result will be used later to compute the final positions.
 We store also the original joint transformation matrix, the variable `localJointMatrix`, so we can use it to calculate this joint children's transformation matrices.

 Let's get back to the MD5Loader class.
 The `generateMesh` method also has changed, we calculate the positions of the binding pose as it has been explained before, but for each vertex we store two arrays:

 * An array that holds the weight bias associated to this vertex.
-* An array that hold the joint indices associated to this vertex \(through the weights\).
+* An array that holds the joint indices associated to this vertex \(through the weights\).

 We limit the size of those arrays to a value of 4.
 The `Mesh` class has also been modified to receive those parameters and include it in the VAO information processed by the shaders.
-You can check the details in the source code, but So let’s recap what we have done:
+You can check the details in the source code, but let’s recap what we have done:

 * We are still loading the binding pose with their final positions calculated as the sum of the joints positions and orientations through the weights information.
 * That information is loaded in the shaders as VBOs but it’s complemented by the bias of the weights associated to each vertex and the indices of the joints that affect it.
 This information is common to all the animation frames, since it’s defined in the MD5 definition file.
 This is the reason why we limit the size of the bias and joint indices arrays, they will be loaded as VBOs once when the model is sent to the GPU.